 If you want to learn how to copy and paste images on a Chromebook, you need to follow the same keyboard shortcut that we use for texts and files.
 Press “Ctrl +C” to copy an image and press “Ctrl +V” to paste the image into any folder.

-6. Paste Images & Screenshots Directly on a Chromebook
+Paste Images & Screenshots Directly on a Chromebook

 - Paste Screenshot Shortcut: Ctrl + V

 Copy and Paste Commands on Chromebook’s Linux Terminal

 If you use the Linux Terminal regularly on your Chromebook, you must know these handy shortcuts to copy and paste commands.
 The best way to copy a line of command in Chrome OS is to just select it using the touchpad or mouse.
 Just select the command, and it will be copied automatically.
 No need to perform any shortcuts.

 Similarly, to paste the copied command, simply right-click on the Terminal, and it will be added to the Terminal instantly.
 That’s how easy the process is.
 Of course, you can use keyboard shortcuts as well.
 Just press the traditional copy or paste shortcut on your Chromebook Terminal.

 - Copy Linux Command on Chromebook: Ctrl + C